 The ratios for the foam are based on WEIGHT.
 You want to ideally add 1% (2% worked too) of lecithin to the total weight of liquid.
 That means we’re going to weigh our liquids and find what 1-2% is and add just that much.
 First, let’s gather everything.

 You can scale this up or down as you like, but for our tests we did 1.5oz of buzz button liquid and 1.5oz water.

-You want to WEIGHT the buzz button liquid.
+You want to WEIGH the buzz button liquid.
 Record this number.

 Set the green stuff aside.
 Make sure you have the same weight of water.
 To that add that 1% (ish) of Lecithin.
+So if your liquid weighed 38 grams, like ours did for instance, add 0.38 grams of lecitin.
 It’ll look kinda like an Orbitz drink from the 90s (anyone else remember those?
 Gross but was so fun to drink!).